Indian minister, Ratan Tata, may give evidence in Finmeccanica trial

-BUSTO ARSIZIO, Italy (Reuters) - Indian defense minister A.K.
-Antony, together with a former UK defense minister and ex-chairman of Tata Group, have been lined up as witnesses in a trial of former bosses of Italy’s Finmeccanica over corruption in a helicopter deal with India.
+BUSTO ARSIZIO, Italy, July 29 (Reuters) - Indian defence minister A.K.
+Antony, together with a former UK defence minister and ex-chairman of Tata Group, have been lined up as witnesses in a trial of former bosses of Italy’s Finmeccanica over corruption in a helicopter deal with India.

-The trial has raised the prospect that Finmeccanica could be blacklisted in India, the world’s largest arms importer and an important growth market for the state-owned aerospace and defense group.
+The trial has raised the prospect that Finmeccanica could be blacklisted in India, the world’s largest arms importer and an important growth market for the state-owned aerospace and defence group.

 Prosecutors have accused ex-Finmeccanica Chairman Giuseppe Orsi of paying bribes to intermediaries to secure the 560 million euro ($742.81 million) deal in 2010 when he was head of AgustaWestland, the Finmeccanica unit that sold the helicopters.